-- Applicants may not have multiple applications considered under this notice. - Applicants may not hold two or more NEH individual awards (for example, a Fellowship and a Public Scholars award, or a Fellowship and a Summer Stipend) with overlapping periods of performance or in support of the same tasks. - If an applicant accepts a Fellowship, any active Summer Stipends application for the same project will be automatically withdrawn. - Applicants may not work on a project supported by an NEH institutional award as either a project director or participant during the period of performance of an NEH individual award that is held full time. - If an application is submitted more than once prior to the application due date (including submitting to the wrong funding opportunity number or making corrections/updates), NEH will accept the last validated online submission, under the correct funding opportunity number, prior to the Grants.gov application due date as the final and only acceptable application.
+• You may not have multiple applications considered under this notice.

+- You may not hold NEH individual awards (for example, an NEH-Mellon Fellowship and a Public Scholars award, or an NEH-Mellon Fellowship and a Summer Stipend) with overlapping periods of performance or in support of the same activities. - If you accept an NEH-Mellon Fellowship, any active Summer Stipends application for the same project will be automatically withdrawn. - Recipients may not work on a project supported by an NEH institutional award as either a project director or participant during the period of performance of an NEH individual award that is held full time. - If you submit an application more than once prior to the application due date (including submitting to the wrong funding opportunity number or making corrections/updates), NEH will accept your last validated online submission, under the correct funding opportunity number, prior to the Grants.gov application due date as the final and only acceptable application.